Lawrence Franklin espionage scandal: Guilty plea

 On September 30, 2005, The Washington Post reported that Franklin was negotiating an agreement with prosecutors and would plead guilty to at least the conspiracy charges at a court hearing the following week, after which he would continue his cooperation with prosecutors.

 He did indeed plead guilty to the three conspiracy counts on October 5, explaining that he had shared his frustrations over U.S. Iran policy with the other two defendants regularly in 2002 and later passed oral information to them he knew was classified in the hope they could get them to employees of the National Security Council who might be able to help force a harder line.
 He also asked Rosen for help getting him a job at the NSC; Rosen told him politely, "I'll see what I can do," claimed Franklin.
 Rosen never acted upon this request because Franklin eventually was charged with conspiracy counts.

-He also passed other classified information along to an Israeli official concerning weapons testing and military activities in Iraq and other Middle Eastern Countries.Franklin stated that he knew some of the documents and oral information he passed along could be used to the detriment of U.S. national security interests.
+Franklin stated that he knew some of the documents and oral information he passed along could be used to the detriment of U.S. national security interests.
 However, he never passed nor even showed any documents to Weissman or Rosen.

 On January 20, 2006, Judge T.S.
 Ellis, III sentenced Franklin to 12 years and 7 months in prison and a $10,000 fine for passing classified information to a pro-Israel lobby group and an Israeli diplomat but Franklin was to remain free pending his cooperation with prosecutors in the cases against Rosen and Weissman.